Interaural Cues

 Warning about panning

-How this is achieved however can be very different and can have consequences.
+How panning is implemented in a DAW or console however, can be very different and can have consequences.
 This is because there is another layer of complexity.
 We must also consider if we want the pan to work with the left and right channels separately or together.
 If we pan hard left should the right totally disappear?
 Or should some of the right make its way into the left channel?
 For example if the left is playing 2 notes and the right is playing 2 notes and we pan it, should we hear all 4 notes as we pan in a given direction?
 How should the balance change between them?
 What would best represent our stereo image?

 Well, the responses to this question have lead to a lot of confusion online.
 Some DAW's choose to only support one or two pan laws and only support one type of left and right interaction while others have extensive options.
 DAW's that only support "left and right combined panning" limit mixing and as a result require plugins as a work around for panning done for technical rather than aesthetic reasons.
 In some cases they even limit their aesthetic possibilities.